bin2bin-applications/transmission/README.md

 ![example workflow](https://github.com/bin2bin-applications/transmission/actions/workflows/docker-image.yml/badge.svg)

-# Transmission
+<h1 id="title">Transmission</h1>

 <img src="logo.webp" width="180" height="180"></img>

+## Developer

+<p>Click <a id="developer" href="https://transmissionbt.com/">here</a> to go to developer site</p>

+## Description

-#### Transmission is a BitTorrent client which features a variety of user interfaces on top of a cross-platform back-end.
-Transmission is free software licensed under the terms of the GNU General Public License, with parts under the MIT License.
+<p id="description">Transmission is a BitTorrent client which features a variety of user interfaces on top of a cross-platform back-end.
+Transmission is free software licensed under the terms of the GNU General Public License, with parts under the MIT License.</p>

 ## Supported Architectures